andreazorzi/php-utilities/README.md

 <hr>

 ## File Uploader
-Is a plugin that allows you to upload and save files quickly with php
+Is a plugin that allows you to upload and save files quickly with php.<br>
+On windows servers the calculation of the absolute url of the uploaded file may not be correct.

 ### Example